duskpoet/error_processing/article.md

 I won't go into details, C++ has exceptions similar to Java and Python as a main historical mechanism for error handling, but it also has a structure similar to Rust's Result type in the form of `std::expected` (since C++23).
 There are also forceful termination methods, some of which can be caught via global handlers, and some cannot.

 ## Summary
-From the catch and recovery standpoint, Javascript and Go seem to be the most permissible languages, with Go recovery function and Javascript monkey-patch whatever you want.
+From the catch and recovery standpoint, Javascript and Go seem to be the most permissive languages, with Go's recovery function and Javascript's ability to monkey-patch whatever you want.
 I don't see obvious gaps in other languages though, so it all comes down to picking the right robust tools for the job.
 I would suggest scanning 3rd party libraries for any direct process termination calls if this is a critical requirement for your project.

 After thorough thinking, I still believe that careful architectural design is the best long-term failure tolerance strategy.
 If your service has a non-critical dependency that relies on external setup, make sure that failure of that dependency doesn't block or crash your main service.